sribs/CamelApp/README.md

 # RESTful Services string to CamelCase Converter using Python Flask

-String to CamelCase coverter using Zipf's Law.
+String to CamelCase coverter using Zipf's Law for standalone Applications and Dictionary API implementation for Distributed Systems.

 ## Motivation
 picking a word from the English Dictionary is uniformly distributed.
 So, using relative frequencies for all the words is reasonable and Zipf's law makes use of the same underlying theory.